 - In the third section, you’ll dive into some basic computer science, where you’ll learn about recursion and common data structures.

-- In the fifth section, you’ll learn some more advanced features of Git and the Git workflow used by professional developers.
+- In the fourth section, you’ll learn some more advanced features of Git and the Git workflow used by professional developers.

 - In the sixth and final section, you’ll tie everything together by building a fully fledged chess game.